pkutaj/pkutaj.github.io/_posts/2020-05-12-PROD-gmail-tactics.md

 * as this is personal-level, I don't see the need of having the overview of all postponed / partially done things
 * if I have daily k&r task (like a weekly small thing to kick off the day), I snooze it until tomorrow
 * instead, you **MARK SNOOZED AS READ** and starting from the next day, you **MARK ALL AS UNREAD** to start the countdown again

+### (11) notifications?
+* currently experimenting with desktop notifications as a way to get attention to the tickets .
+* don't rush no that
+* don't get excited on that

 ### sources
 * [Beyond the Inbox: Rules for Reducing Email - Study Hacks - Cal Newport](https://www.calnewport.com/blog/2020/04/14/beyond-the-inbox-rules-for-reducing-email/)